sma/darti/article.md

     main() { print("abc".substring(1)); }
 ```

-This complains about a missing `substring` identifier which means, that I failed to correctly implement `MethodInvocation` because the code doesn't know that `substring` is a method of `String` instead of a global function.
+The interpreter complains about a missing `substring` identifier which means, that I failed to correctly implement `MethodInvocation` because the code doesn't know that `substring` is a method of `String` instead of a global function.
 It seems, we have take `realTarget` into account.

 ```dart
       ...